FreaxMATE/2d-integrals/README.md

 ![Dolphin](dolphin.png)

-The above image represents a visualization related to the project.
-Replace it with your own relevant visualizations as needed. 🌊

 ## License 📜

 This project is licensed under the GNU General Public License (GPL).
 See the `LICENSE` file for details. ⚖️